Student Employment FAQ

 How many hours can I work each week?

-While school is in session, a student can work up to 19 hours a week in a state work study position or 20 hours in an on-campus position.
+While school is in session, a student can work up to 19 hours a week in a state work study position or 20 hours in an on-campus position (the week starts on Saturday and ends on Friday).
 In most cases, students work an average of 10-15 hours a week while taking classes.

 During holidays and school breaks (as long as the student is NOT enrolled in any classes) students are allowed to work up to 40 hours a week.

 What happens if I choose not to use my work study award?

 Nothing happens other than a resource to earn money for tuition or expenses was not taken advantage of.
 A work-study position can help you build employment experience, employer references for the future and in some cases (state work study) permanent placement upon graduation.
 If you do not plan on using your work study award, please notify the Financial Aid Office as soon as possible.